 Five years pass.
 Thor, despondent and overwhelmed at his sense of failure, loses himself in gluttony and distraction in New Asgard on Earth.
-As the remaining Avengers, inspired by Ant-Man's experience in the Quantum Realm, mount a plan to use time travel to recover the Infinity Stones, Rocket (Bradley Cooper) convinces Thor to help.
+The remaining Avengers, inspired by Ant-Man's experience in the Quantum Realm, plan to use time travel to recover the Infinity Stones.
+Rocket (Bradley Cooper) convinces Thor to help.
 They travel back in time to Asgard, where Thor retrieves Mjolnir and one of the Infinity Stones.
-The experience also offers him closure with his mother.
+The experience also offers him a moment of closure with his mother.

 The ultimate defeat of Thanos comes at the price of the lives of Black Widow and Tony Stark.
 Thor passes authority over New Asgard to Valkyrie and heads out into space with the Guardians of the Galaxy.

 Well, quite a lot!
 During his travel back in time to Asgard, Thor encountered Jane Foster (Natalie Portman), who in LOVE AND THUNDER is somehow imbued with the power of Thor.
-How?
-We don't know!
-Valkyrie has to run New Asgard, and Thor and Star-Lord will presumably be vying for control of the Guardians.
-We know the Guardians team will all appear in LOVE AND THUNDER, so while their own third movie is also on the way, this will be at least partially a new adventure for that crew.
+Valkyrie has to run New Asgard, and Star-Lord is itching to continue his own story with the Guardians.
+The Guardians team members all appear in LOVE AND THUNDER, so while their own third movie is also on the way, this will be at least partially a new adventure for that crew.

 What about Loki?
-While Thanos killed the "main" version, Thor and Rocket's trip back in time left an Infinity Stone in the hands of Loki of that timeline, who used it to escape.
+Yes, Thanos killed the "main" version of Loki.
+But Thor and Rocket's trip back in time left an Infinity Stone in the hands of another Loki, who used it to escape.
 Where'd he go?
-We'll find out in the "Loki" TV series, and don't yet know if that will also tie into LOVE AND THUNDER.
+We found out in the "Loki" TV series; right now we still don't know if he'll show up in LOVE AND THUNDER.
 Evidently, Matt Damon is in the mix somehow — whether he's reprising or expanding his cameo role from RAGNAROK is open to question right now.
 (In that movie he played an actor who played Loki in a play.)

 Finally, there's a new villain for this fourth Thor movie.
 That's Gorr the God Butcher, played by Christian Bale.
 The character was introduced in a Marvel Comics storyline in 2013, so he's relatively new to the Marvel landscape.
 Gorr is a disillusioned being from a harsh planet who feels betrayed by the indifference of the gods.
 We don't know exactly how Thor and the Guardians will encounter him, but as the God of Thunder, it's pretty easy to see how Thor will become the target of Gorr's ire.